MDavis3/whatskillingme/README.md

-# WhatsKillingMe - Longevity Tracking App
+# WhatsKillingMe - Longevity Tracking App (Currently Working On)

 A React Native Expo application that helps users track and understand how their daily lifestyle choices impact their lifespan.